eveningkid/reacto/README.md

 Each `CodeOperation` is using [facebook/jscodeshift](https://github.com/facebook/jscodeshift) to update tree nodes from AST.
 It is actually very tedious to use it **but** as soon as your understand how it works, it looks like magic.
 You can learn by reading code from the basic available bricks.

-Also, I mentionned that each `CodeOperation` is wrapped into a `Commit`.
+Also, I mentioned that each `CodeOperation` is wrapped into a `Commit`.
 When your operation is ready, add it to a new commit and run it to update current code:

 ```js
 const replaceVariableName = new CodeOperation((parsed) => ...);